 The decline ramp reached the uppermost reaches of the main Valdecañas Vein in December 2016 and footwall development commenced thereafter into 2017.
-Ramp-related surface installations, offices and associated infrastructure have now been completed, and construction of additional ventilation raises is on-going.
+Ramp-related surface installations, offices and associated infrastructure were completed, and construction of additional ventilation raises was on-going.
 Midway through 2017, underground development was intensified to allow for the planned increase in processing capacity to 4,000 tpd.
-Additional development contractors were engaged in the year by Minera Juanicipio, and a twinning of the access decline is being undertaken and is advancing rapidly with the intent of providing expanded capacity for hauling mineralized rock and waste.
+Additional development contractors were engaged in the year by Minera Juanicipio, and a twinning of the access decline was undertaken and advanced rapidly with the intent of providing expanded capacity for hauling mineralized rock and waste.